Skip to main content

 3. Excess saliva

-Another common clozapine side effect is hypersalivation (excess saliva), which can cause drooling.
+Another common clozapine side effect is excess saliva, which can cause drooling.
 Besides being annoying, it can sometimes cause a rash around your mouth.
 It also raises your risk of aspiration pneumonia.
 This is when the contents of your mouth or stomach enter your lungs and cause an infection.

 To prevent skin irritation from drooling, try applying a thin layer of petroleum jelly around your mouth, especially at bedtime.
 During the day, chewing sugar-free gum might help you swallow more saliva.
-But if excess saliva continues to be a problem, talk with your healthcare provider.
-They may recommend a treatment change.
-There are also some medications they might consider for you that can help lower the amount of saliva you produce.
+But if excess saliva continues to be a problem, tell your prescriber.
+They may recommend a medication to help lower the amount of saliva you produce.

 4. Neutropenia

-About 3% of people taking clozapine develop neutropenia — a condition in which your number of neutrophils (a type of white blood cell) gets too low.
+Some people taking clozapine develop neutropenia — a condition in which your number of neutrophils (a type of white blood cell) gets too low.
 This is serious because neutrophils help protect against germs that cause illness.
-Neutropenia usually occurs during the first 4 to 6 months of treatment.

 5. Changes in heart rate and blood pressure

-6. Weight gain, high blood glucose, and raised cholesterol
+6. Weight gain, high blood sugar, and raised cholesterol

-Antipsychotics can cause changes in your metabolism.
-This can lead to increases in your blood glucose (sugar), body weight, and cholesterol.
-Over time, metabolic changes can raise your risk of developing Type 2 diabetes and heart disease.
-They can also make these conditions more difficult to manage if you already have them.
+Antipsychotics can slow your metabolism.
+This can increase your blood sugar, body weight, and cholesterol levels.
+Over time, these metabolic changes can raise your risk of developing Type 2 diabetes and heart disease — or make these conditions harder to manage if you already have them.

 7. Movement problems